lenmorld/lennythedev/src/blog/react/boilerplate_parcel_babel7.md

 # Create files

-Here's we have a basic HTML, CSS, JS and React setup.
+Here we have a vanilla HTML, CSS, JS and React setup.
-Nothing fancy
+Nothing fancy 🍦

 **index.html**